 2. Defining the Information Society:

 The Information Society can be defined as a society in which information and communication technologies (ICTs) are widely used and integrated into various aspects of people's lives.
 It is characterized by the ability to access, process, and exchange information rapidly and efficiently.
 The emergence of the Information Society is closely linked to the advancements in technology, particularly the Internet and digital technologies, which have transformed the way information is created, stored, and disseminated.
-Castells defines the information society as follows "The information society is a society where the creation, distribution, and manipulation of information have become the most significant economic and cultural activities."
+Daniel Bell (1996)"An information society is characterized by a shift from a predominantly industrial economy to one that is primarily based on the production and distribution of information and knowledge."
+Manuel Castells (1973) "An information society is a society where the creation, distribution, and manipulation of information has become the most significant economic and cultural activity."
+Frank Webster (2002) "An information society is one in which information production has become the dominant or most significant economic activity, where information is the key resource and where social, economic, and cultural processes are increasingly mediated by information technologies."

 3. Key Features of the Information Society: